cmillar70/complexcar/README.md

 ## Materials
 - Arduino Metro 328
-- acrylic for laser cutting the body (available)
+- acrylic for laser cutting the body and gears (available)
-- 3d printing material for the frame (available hopefully)
+- 3d printing material for anything that can't be laser cut (available hopefully)
 - 4 60mm micro servo wheels (available)
-- 4 TT motors for the wheels (available)
+- 2 TT motors for the axles (available)
-- a dial
 - power switch
 - probably some other stuff